Trip Summary and Itinerary Map

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.
+For those travelling solo who would like their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.

 Children aged 12 years old or over are welcome.
 There isn't any concession on pricing.